Skip to Content

 Spanish horse breeds have been exported worldwide, and many are now favorites of both beginners and more experienced riders.
 These horses are known for their strength and endurance, which is why they make great riding companions!

-These Spanish breeds have influenced many popular North American horse breeds, from those such as the Quarter Horses to Appaloosas and Paints.
-The most common ones today are Andalusians, Spanish Colonial Horses, and Paso Finos.
+These Spanish breeds have influenced many popular North American horse breeds, from Quarter Horses to Appaloosas and Paints.
+Today’s most common ones are Andalusians, Spanish Colonial Horses, and Paso Finos.

 Picture of a warmblood horse,